Bilavel14/BlackFriday-purchase-data-analysis/README.md

 # Motivation
 ***
 The project I made about purchase data analysis on BlackFriday from scratch as a step towards enhanching my understanding of machine learning.
+# Summary
+***
+- Some arrangments to make data in order to deal with

+- Purchase column information seprated form the data (to apply the models)
+## Models
+***
+- xgboost.train

+- ExtraTreesRegressor

+- RandomForestRegressor

 # Library used
 ***